bensblueprints/screen-recorder-desktop/launch-kit/strategy.md

-# Launch Strategy — Screen Recorder
+# Launch Strategy — Bloom Recorder

 ## Positioning
 "Pay once.
 Own it forever.
 No subscription." — the local-first Loom replacement for people who record tutorials, bug reports, and course content and just want the file.
 Loom charges monthly for videos that live on their servers; we charge $29 once for videos that live on yours.